National AI Safety Institutes and International Coordination

 Generative AI challenges the assumptions that underpin copyright law.
 Who owns AI-generated output?
 How should training data be treated?
 Courts and regulators are still writing the answers.

-Defense AI and Autonomous Systems Doctrine
+Defence AI and Autonomous Systems Doctrine

 Autonomous systems with AI-assisted decision-making are entering defence strategy.
 The ethical, legal, and geopolitical implications of machines that act without continuous human oversight are profound.